migrantvoice

 Migrant Voice - Arts opportunities

-* The Royal Court Theatre has launched The Writers’ Card, part of its programme of helping playwrights at every stage of their career.
-It offers mentoring, networking, funding opportunities, events, and use of resources in the building, such as the library, subsidised meals and free script printing.
-For more information on the Card, full details of the writer support offer and how writers can sign up to the free membership, visit https://royalcourttheatre.com/playwriting/
+* The Royal Court Theatre has launched The Writers’ Card, part of its programme of helping playwrights.
+It offers mentoring, networking, funding opportunities, events, and use of resources in the building, subsidised meals and free script printing.
+For more information, visit https://royalcourttheatre.com/playwriting

-* Theatre in the Pound: The Cockpit Theatre’s monthly scratch night enables performers to try out 10-15 minutes of new work, plus a short Q&A.
+* Theatre in the Pound: The Cockpit Theatre’s monthly scratch night enables performers to try out 10-15 minutes of new work + a short Q&A. Also classes, workshops, readings, advice sessions, support & performance opportunities.

-* Riverside Studios is offering a regular drop-in playwriting group: “Whether you’re working on a script and want creative inspiration, you're intrigued by the idea of writing a play, or simply want a creative outlet, these monthly meetups are informal, fun and open to everyone.”
+* Riverside Studios is offering a regular drop-in playwriting group: “Whether you’re working on a script and want creative inspiration, you're intrigued by the idea of writing a play, or simply want a creative outlet, these monthly meet-ups are informal, fun and open to everyone.”
+It has also launched songwriting sessions.

-* Artists’ alert: London is to get a memorial to slave trade victims, at West India Quay in Docklands.
+* London is to get a memorial to slave trade victims in Docklands.
 “It is vital that our public spaces reflect the heritage of our great city - in all its diversity and complexity,” said Mayor Sadiq Khan.
-City Hall will allocate £500,000 and other contributions will be sought.
-A public consultation will be followed by a competition for the artist.
+Public consultation will be followed by a competition for the artist.
 Unveiling is scheduled for 2026.

-* Citizens of the World, a choir that grew out of the Calais “Jungle” and now has 50 members from 30 countries, says it welcomes new members (and bookings!).
-It rehearses in Blackheath in south-east London on Wednesday evenings.
+* Citizens of the World, a choir that grew out of the Calais “Jungle” and has 50 members from 30 countries, welcomes newcomers.
+It rehearses on Wednesday evenings.
 Details on the website

 Thanks to volunteer Daniel Nelson (editor of Eventslondon.org) for compiling this list.